liuqx315/Multiscale-pattern/doc/examples/source/index.rst

-Along with the ARKode solver, we have created a suite of example problems demonstrating its usage on applications written in C, C++ and Fortran.
-These examples demonstrate a large variety of ARKode solver options, including explicit, implicit and ImEx solvers, root-finding, direct and iterative linear solvers, and the Fortran solver interface, FARKODE.
-While these examples are not an exhaustive set of all possible usage scenarios, they are designed to show a variety of usage scenarios, and can be used as templates for new problems using ARKode's solvers.
+Along with the ARKode solver, we have created a suite of example problems demonstrating its usage on applications written in C, C++ and Fortran 77 and Fortran 90.
+These examples demonstrate a large variety of ARKode solver options, including explicit, implicit and ImEx solvers, root-finding, Newton and fixed-point nonlinear solvers, direct and iterative linear solvers, adaptive resize capabilities, and the Fortran solver interface.
+While these examples are not an exhaustive set of all possible usage scenarios, they are designed to show a variety of exemplars, and can be used as templates for new problems using ARKode's solvers.

 The following table summarizes the salient features of each of the